sunggyeol/internal-deep-research/README.md

 ## Future Enhancements

 - **Expanded File Support:**
-  - Planned support for PDF, image-based text extraction, and other formats.
+  Planned support for PDFs, image-based text extraction, and additional formats.

-- **Improved Interactive Mode:**
+- **Enhanced Interactive Experience:**
-  - Enhanced feedback generation for refining research queries.
+  Further refinements in feedback generation and query refinement.

 ## Acknowledgements

-This project is **inspired by "Deep Research" methodologies** developed by OpenAI, Google, and Gemini.

-It is **adapted from [deep-research-py](https://github.com/epuerta9/deep-research-py)**.
+This project is inspired by deep research methodologies developed by OpenAI, Google, and Gemini.
+It is adapted from [deep-research-py](https://github.com/epuerta9/deep-research-py) with a focus on internal file-based research.
-However, **this version removes search engine integration**, focusing entirely on **internal file-based research**.

 ## License